Reception 2022 - 2023

 Reading

 Your child will also participate in a weekly individual reading session, these will be noted in their reading diaries.
-During these sessions your children will have the opportunity to change their books that they read with you at home.
 We recommend that you read through them a few times so that they have a good understanding of the words and the comprehension aspects of the book.
 This also allows them to gain confidence as their reading will become quicker.

 To help with comprehension, you may want to start with a discussion about what your child thinks the book will be about.
 You could also talk about the characters and explore the blurb.
 When you have finished, ask questions about the book.
 This will help you assess whether your child has fully understood what they have read.